Harz National Park: Mountain wilderness shrouded in legend

 Hiking in the Harz National Park

 The diversity of nature along with the extensive forests makes the heart of every hiker beat faster.
-There are numerous well-developed hiking trails in the Harz National Park, which are particularly inviting in spring or autumn and guarantee unforgettable experiences for nature lovers.
-Thanks to the countless excursion destinations in the midst of nature, there is almost always a sight or two to marvel at along the way, as well as wonderful views.
-In our extensive overview of hiking trails in the Harz Mountains, you are sure to find a route to suit you.
+In the Harz National Park, there are numerous marked trails that invite you to go hiking and guarantee nature lovers unforgettable experiences.
+Thanks to the countless excursion destinations in the midst of nature, there are wonderful views and sights to marvel at almost everywhere along the way.